edap/edap.github.com/_posts/2014-05-10-yotube-api-v3-and-rails-using-the-yourub-gem.md

 {% endhighlight ruby %}

 ### Controller & Route
-Add this lines to your route.rb file, in order to route the 2 action that we are gonna to create
+Add this lines to your route.rb file, in order to route the two actions that we are going to create
 {% highlight ruby %}
   get 'videos/index'
   post 'videos/index'
   get 'videos/:id' => 'videos#details', as: :details
 {% endhighlight ruby %}

-Now create a the controller `app/controllers/videos` and add the following code:
+Now create the controller `app/controllers/videos` and add the following code:

 {% highlight ruby %}
 class VideosController < ApplicationController